-Spatia l Option, /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on functional geography Option 3: Focus development along the A1 corridor Option 4: New/expanded rural settlements Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects strong network of woodland and open spaces to the west of the built-up areas, including Dyscarr Wood (SSSI), Carlton and Wallingwells Wood (Ancient Woodland) and Langold Country Park (Local Nature Reserve).
+Spatial Option, /Score Option 1: Maintain current strategy Option 2: New hierarchy based on Option 3: Focus development along the Option 4: New/expanded rural Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects Other settlements that are not identified as key locations for growth in Option 1 do have some significant sites that need to be carefully considered when identifying potential allocations.
+Notably, Carlton-in-Lindrick and Langold have a strong network of woodland and open spaces to the west of the built-up areas, including Dyscarr Wood (SSSI), Carlton and Wallingwells Wood (Ancient Woodland) and Langold Country Park (Local Nature Reserve).
 Also some of the land surrounding the former Firbeck Colliery site has naturally regenerated and is designated as a LWS.
 Similarly, Lound is located immediately adjacent to the Sutton and Lound Gravel Pits SSSI.
-Supporting further residential growth in rural areas facilitates greater access to accessible countryside, specifically for recreation and has the potential for individual developments to contribute to enhancement of identified green infrastructure nodes and corridors.
+Supporting further residential growth in rural areas facilitates greater access to the countryside, specifically for recreation and has the potential for individual developments to contribute to enhancement of identified green infrastructure nodes and corridors.
 There are three SSSIs designated for their geological interest; Creswell Crags, Styrrup Quarry and Scrooby Top Quarry.
 The wider distribution of growth supported through this option has the potential to result in further adverse impacts on these SSSIs, particularly Scrooby Top Quarry SSSI which is located in close proximity to the A638 to the north west of the District.
 Additionally the wider distribution of growth envisaged under this option may lead to increased pressure on LGSs in a wider range of locations.
 Mitigation: As per Option 1.
 Application of a criteria-based policy for determining suitability of prospective development sites in rural villages.
 Assumptions: As per Option 1.
 Uncertainties: As per Option 1.
-It remains unclear at this stage what the proportion of growth to be allocated to rural areas will be.
+Sbatial Obtion 1: Maintain Option 1: Maintain Current strategy Image: Strategy Option 2: New Image: Strategy Im 1: Maintain t strategy 2: New chy based on 3: Focus pment along the 4: 4: xpanded rural 5: Large scale 5: Large scale 1: Maintain 1: Maintain 2: New 2: New 3: Focus ment along the 4: 4: 4: 4: 4: 7: Large scale 5: Large scale extensions 6: Hybrid option 1: Maintain t strategy 2: New :hy based on 3: Focus pment along the 4: xpanded rural 5: Large scale extensions 6: Hybrid option 6: Hybrid option 7: Equitable ution of growth 1: Maintain 1: Maintain 2: New 2: New 3: Focus 3: Focus 3: Focus 4: 4: 4: 4: 5: Large scale 4: 5: Large scale 6: Hybrid option 6: Hybrid option 8: Parallel gies